reicraftscodes/group-4-dissertation/README.md

 - Surprised

 ### Data Structure
-Your dataset should be organized as follows:
+Your dataset should be organised as follows:
 ```
 Data/
     RGB/